SAKU0309/Patient-Profile/README.md

 ```
 📌 Notes & Assumptions

   Only PDF files are accepted

-Max file size: 10 MB

   No authentication (single-user system)

   SQLite is ideal for local applications

   Files are stored in backend/uploads/

 🏁 Final Output